Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Introduction

-For quadrotor UAVs, trajectory generation and tracking have been extensively researched over the last decade based on a crucial property, the differential flatness \citep{mellinger2011minimum}.
-For a nonlinear under-actuated dynamic system, such as a UAV, it is differential flat if its inputs and states can be explicitly expressed by a set of outputs (termed as the flat outputs and their derivatives.
-Based on this property, it is sufficient to plan the trajectory of flat outputs instead of the full state or input, significantly simplifying the task of trajectory planning.
-The differential flatness has enabled many subsequent works on aggressive flights of quadrotor UAVs, such as flying through narrow gaps \citep{mellinger2012trajectory, falanga2017aggressive}, perching on structures \citep{mellinger2012trajectory, hang2019perching}, catching a ball \citep{mueller2015computationally}, autonomous safe navigation \citep{shen2011autonomous, lin2018autonomous, zhou2019robust}, and dynamic obstacle avoidance \citep{falanga2020dynamic}.

-Unlike quadrotors, there is few research that has rigorously investigated the differential flatness of tail-sitter UAVs.
-A grand challenge confronted by this task is the complicated nonlinear aerodynamics of tail-sitter UAVs.
-When the wings of a tail-sitter bring desired lift force that increases the power efficiency, they also introduce highly nonlinear aerodynamic forces into the system dynamics.
-Unlike fixed-wing airplanes that are mostly confined to a conservative level flight regime where the wing aerodynamics are well understood as being linear, tail-sitters usually operate within a large flight envelope with a wide range of angle of attack (AoA), where the wing aerodynamics are extremely nonlinear.
-As a consequence, the study on differential flatness of tail-sitter UAVs with fully exploitation of aerodynamic models is significantly complicated and still remains an open question.
+While the planning and control of multicopter UAVs have been comprehensively studied by leveraging the differential flatness property of the systems \citep{mellinger2011minimum, faessler2017differential}, thus stimulating a wealth of practical applications, like flying through narrow gaps \citep{mellinger2012trajectory, falanga2017aggressive, ren2022online}, perching on structures \citep{mellinger2012trajectory, hang2019perching}, autonomous safe navigation \citep{shen2011autonomous, zhou2019robust, zhang2020falco}, and drone racing \citep{foehn2021time}, the equivalent techniques for tail-sitter UAVs are relatively underdeveloped.
+The differential flatness for tail-sitters, which resolves the full states and inputs of the system from finite flat outputs and their derivatives, has not been rigorously investigated.
+A significant hurdle confronting this task lies in the complex nonlinear aerodynamics inherent to tail-sitter UAVs.
+While the wings of a tail-sitter can produce the desired lift force to enhance power efficiency, they also introduce highly nonlinear aerodynamic forces into the system dynamics.
+Unlike fixed-wing airplanes that are primarily confined to a conservative level flight regime where the wing aerodynamics are well understood as being linear, tail-sitters usually operate within a large flight envelope with a wide range of angle of attack (AoA), where the wing aerodynamics exhibit extreme nonlinearity.
+Consequently, the study on differential flatness, as well as high-precision planning and control of tail-sitter UAVs that fully exploit aerodynamic models are significantly complicated and still remains an open question.

-Besides the theoretical difficulty, trajectory generation and tracking of tail-sitter UAVs are also confronted with many practical challenges.
-For example, in outdoor long-range missions, a tail-sitter UAV often suffers from unexpected model uncertainties and wind gust that create considerable disturbances to the UAV.
+Besides the theoretical difficulty, trajectory generation and tracking of tail-sitter UAVs are also confronted with practical challenges.
+For example, during outdoor long-range missions, a tail-sitter UAV often suffers from model uncertainties and considerable wind disturbances.
 Other constraints such as actuator saturation, sensor noise and limited onboard computation resource also ask for high robustness and computation efficiency of the designed algorithms.